 What to expect from your doctor

-- Exactly what are your symptoms, and how severe are they?
+- What are your symptoms, and how severe are they?

 - Have you ever had a panic attack?